irons163/IRRadioButton-iOS/demo/Pods/IRRadioButton-iOS/README.md

 ## Usage

 ### Basic
 It does not need any central manager.
-Just link the buttons right in Interface Builder, ex:Button A link with B and C:
+Just link the buttons right in Interface Builder:
 ![Interface Builder ](./ScreenShots/demo1.png)

 Alternatively group the buttons using single line of code: